 Definition of GUI

-GUI stands for Graphical User Interface.
-A GUI uses graphics to enable users to interact with the operating system or application.
-GUI provides windows, buttons, scrollbars, buttons, iconic images, wizards, other icons to facilitate users.
+GUI expands to Graphical User Interface.
+A GUI uses graphics to allow users to intercommunicate with the operating system or application.
+GUI provides windows, scrollbars, buttons, wizards, iconic images, other icons to facilitate users.
 It is an easy-to-use interface for the novice users.
 It is intuitive, easy to learn and reduces cognitive load.
 Unlike CLI, GUI users need not to remember commands rather it requires recognition and good exploratory analysis and graphics.

 Drawbacks of GUI